 Cases: essential accessories

-Once you have chosen your first violin, it is important to find a case for it.
-This will protect your violin from knocks, bad weather and other mishaps.
-It is also a great way to store the instrument when you are not playing.
+Once you have chosen your first violin, it’s important to find a case for it.
+This will certainly help protect your violin from damage, bad weather and other mishaps.
+It is also a great way to store the instrument when it’s not in use.

-- Although they are less expensive, soft cases are not advised for such instruments.
-Indeed, they do not really protect your instrument from getting knocked, which could easily affect the assembly of a violin.
+- Soft cases: Although they are less expensive, soft cases are not advised for such delicate instruments.
+They do not really protect your instrument from getting damaged, and trauma of any kind can easily affect the violin’s assembly.

-- On the other hand, modern cases offer a good combination of lightness and inner padding to guarantee optimal protection for your instrument.
-They are also often used to store one or more bows as well as all accessories and sheet music.
+- Modern cases: Modern cases offer the best of both worlds, combining lightness and inner padding to guarantee optimal protection of your instrument.
+They often include a compartment for bow storage as well as for other accessories and even sheet music.

-Here are some accessories that are not necessarily mandatory, but recommended by most teachers.
-There are many different models and each of them deserves to be described in a separate article.
+Below are some accessories that are not necessarily mandatory but are recommended by most teachers.
+There are many different models our there, each of them deserving of its own article.
 However, we will only briefly discuss them here.

-- Shoulder rest: they ensure that the instrument sits well on the shoulder.
-Kun and Wolf models are the most popular.
+- Shoulder rest: ensures that the instrument sits well on your shoulder.
+Kun and Wolf models are both very popular brands.

-- Chin rest: it is a piece of wood or composite that fits the shape of the chin or jaw.
-It must be designed to fit your body type.
+- Chin rest: a piece of wood or wood composite that fits the shape of the chin or jaw.
+It should be adapted to your unique body type.

-- Rosin: it allows the bow hairs to grip the strings.
-If you are learning how to play, you don’t need to dwell too much on the different qualities.
-Indeed, standard rosin will do the job.
+- Rosin: this allows the bow hairs to grip the strings.
+If you are just learning how to play, you don’t need to dwell too much on this.
+A standard rosin will do the job.

-- Tailpiece: for example, a composite Wittner with fine tuners on each string is a standard.
+- Tailpiece: for example, a Wittner composite (or the equivalent) with fine tuners on each string is standard.

-- Tuner: this tool will allow you to tune your violin very easily.
+- Tuner: this tool will allow you to easily keep your instrument in tune.

-- Metronome: learning rhythm is mainly done by referring to the “tick” of this device.
+- Metronome: learning rhythm is accomplished mainly by using this ticking device.

-- Mute: it allows you to reduce the volume by adding mass to the bridge so that you can practice without disturbing your neighbours.
+- Mute: allows the volume to be reduced by adding weight to the bridge so you can practice without disturbing your neighbors.